cleevio/CleevioValidators/README.md

 ### Swift Package Manager
 Swift Package Manager is a tool for managing the distribution of Swift code.
 It’s integrated with the Swift build system to automate the process of downloading, compiling, and linking dependencies.

-Xcode 11+ is required to build Forestry iOS Logger using Swift Package Manager.
+Xcode 11+ is required to build CleevioValidators iOS Logger using Swift Package Manager.

-To integrate Forestry iOS Logger into your Xcode project using Swift Package Manager, add it to the dependencies value of your Package.swift:
+To integrate CleevioValidators into your Xcode project using Swift Package Manager, add it to the dependencies value of your Package.swift:

 ```
 dependencies: [
-    .package(url: "git@gitlab.cleevio.cz:cleevio-dev-ios/CleevioValidators.git", .upToNextMajor(from: "1.0.0"))
+    .package(url: "https://github.com/cleevio/CleevioValidators.git", .upToNextMajor(from: "0.2.0"))
 ]
 ```